 - Investment Rating:B

-We rate Flaherty & Crumrine Total Return at C+.
-This overall rating indicates it is among the top 10% of all closed end funds in its peer group.
-Positive factors that influence this rating include a greater than above average total return, low price volatility and low expense structure.
+We rate Flaherty & Crumrine Total Return at B. Positive factors that influence this rating include a well above average total return and low price volatility.
 The fund invests approximately 6% of its assets in bonds and may be considered for investors seeking an Equity Income strategy.

 POSITIVES AND RISKS